Lightstreamer/Lightstreamer-example-MPNStockList-client-ios/README.md

 ## Lightstreamer Compatibility Notes

-* Compatible with Lightstreamer iOS Client Library version 4.0.0 or newer.
+* Code compatible with Lightstreamer iOS and watchOS Client Libraries version 4.0.0 or newer.
-* For Lightstreamer Allegro (+ iOS Client API support), Presto, Vivace, version 7.0 b2 or greater.
+* For Lightstreamer Allegro (+ iOS/watchOS Client API support), Presto, Vivace, version 7.0 b2 or greater.
 * For a version of this example compatible with Lightstreamer iOS Client API version 1.x, please refer to [this tag](https://github.com/Lightstreamer/Lightstreamer-example-MPNStockList-client-ios/tree/latest-for-client-1.x).